Ban-Zhan/ComplexHeatmap-reference/book/07-oncoprint.md

 <img src="07-oncoprint_files/figure-html/unnamed-chunk-18-1.png" width="1152" style="display: block; margin: auto;" />

 The number of rows and columns may be reduced after empty rows and columns are removed.
+All the components of the oncoPrint are adjusted accordingly.
 When the oncoPrint is concatenated with other heatmaps and annotations, this may cause a problem that the number of rows or columns are not all identical in the heatmap list.
 So, if you put oncoPrint into a heatmap list and you don't want to see empty rows or columns, you need to remove them manually before sending to `oncoPrint()` function (this preprocess should be very easy for you!).

 ### Reorder the oncoPrint {#reorder-the-oncoprint}